dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T1246: Group belonging fosters moral identity in children.
+### T1246: Belonging and moral development come from family values.

 |Support|
 |---|